lserman/maia/README.md

 Maia::Poke.new.send_to user
 ```

-Will send the alert "Poke" to the device.
+Will send the title/body "Poke" to the device.